 Wren, Christopher S. “Russians Disrupt Modern Art Show with Bulldozers.”
 New York Times, September 16, 1974, C17.

-This brochure has been produced on the occasion of the exhibition From the Eastern Bloc to the Bronx: Early Acquisitions from The Art Collection on view at the Derfner Judaica Museum and Jacob Reingold Pavilion from May 5–August 25, 2019.
+This text originally appeared in the brochure produced on the occasion of the exhibition From the Eastern Bloc to the Bronx: Early Acquisitions from The Art Collection on view at the Derfner Judaica Museum and Jacob Reingold Pavilion from May 5–August 25, 2019.

 About the Hebrew Home at Riverdale